ansh/jiffyreader.com/README.md

 # What is Faster Reading?
-This extension provides faster reading through facilitating the reading process by guiding the eyes through text with artificial fixation points.
+This extension provides faster reading through facilitating the reading process by bolding half the words.
-As a result, the reader is only focusing on the highlighted initial letters and lets the brain center complete the word.
-This allows you to read in supersonic speed.
+As a result, the reader is only focusing on the bolded initial letters and lets the brain autocomplete the words.
+This allows you to read faster.
-In a digital world dominated by shallow forms of reading, we aim to encourage a more in-depth reading and understanding of written content.

 # Reporting Issues, bugs and feature request